Sneaker trends for 2019 are nothing new — it’s just a renewal and resurgence of past styles — after all style and fashion is a cyclical beast.

 Subscribe to the Gentleman Within YouTube channel.

 In addition to white, brown suede is another, classic and versatile option.
+The made in Italy, Koio Capri is currently one of my favorite minimalist sneakers to wear.
 Furthermore, you could opt for an all white or beige canvas pair of low-top sneakers also known as skate shoes for a bit more of a casual vibe.

 A drawback of white sneakers is that they get dirty easily, and I don’t recommend wearing them in rainy weather or grimy places.